kapadiaparth/examples/demo-chicago-crime-map/README.md

 # Chicago Crime Map

 This demo uses the [Flex.io Javascript SDK](https://www.flex.io/docs/javascript-sdk/) to read a table from local storage in Flex.io, filter its rows by year and output the result in JSON.
-The open-source data set is provided compliemnts of the [Chicago Data Portal](https://data.cityofchicago.org/).
+The open-source data set is provided compliments of the [Chicago Data Portal](https://data.cityofchicago.org/).

 ## Overview